Leody Taveras Player Props: Rangers vs. Rays

 Rays Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 20th in the league.

-- The Rays have a 3.54 team ERA that ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.53).

-- Rays pitchers combine to surrender the eighth-fewest home runs in baseball (63 total, one per game).
+- Rays pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in the league.

-- The Rays are sending Glasnow (0-0) out for his third start of the season.
+- Bradley (4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched) gets the start for the Rays, his eighth of the season.

-- In his last appearance on Saturday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- His most recent appearance came on Sunday against the Boston Red Sox, when the right-hander tossed five innings, surrendering two earned runs while giving up six hits.

+- In seven games this season, the 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.